PanosChatzi/Portfolio/README.md

 # Projects
 ## PhD Data Analysis and Statistics
 This project accompanies our scientific paper from my PhD: "Erythrocyte glycolytic and redox metabolism affects muscle oxygenation and exercise performance: a randomized double-blind crossover study in humans".
 It features data preparation, visualization, and statistical analysis scripts.
-The statistical analyses include custom scripts for linear models, repeated measures ANOVA, post-hoc tests, and effect size calculations.
+The analyses include custom scripts for linear models, repeated measures ANOVA, post-hoc tests, and effect size calculations.
 All code and datasets are available on the project's GitHub [repository](https://github.com/PanosChatzi/erythrocyte_study_statistical_analyses).

 Programming languages and technologies: R, tidyverse, afex, lme4, emmeans, multcomp